 If you work long enough for one organization or another, eventually you have a story to tell about an employee survey that went wrong.
 Yet, 70 percent of all employers still conduct surveys.
 Why?
 The most compelling reason is the impending talent shortage--if employers intend to retain good workers, they need to know what those workers are thinking and what they want from their employer of choice.

-If your organization conducts employee surveys, or plans to do so in the future, consider the following checklist of common survey mistakes:
+If your organization is trying to conduct employee surveys, or plans to do so in the future, consider the following checklist of common survey mistakes:

 1. Surveying too small a sample.